Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		To manage your containers, you must install an open-source Amazon ECS container agent on your EC2 instances.
 This agent is referred to as a container instance.
 You can run this agent on both Linux and Windows Amazon Machine Images (AMIs).
 Amazon ECS uses API calls to control Docker-enabled applications.

 	+	#####	Amazon EKS

+		Amazon Elastic Kubernetes Service (Amazon EKS) provides the flexibility to start, run, and scale Kubernetes applications in the AWS Cloud or on premises.
+Kubernetes is an open-source platform for managing containerized applications.
+It is portable and extensible.
+		With Amazon EKS, you will be able to provide highly available and secure clusters.
+It automates patching, node provisioning, and updates.